KalaKit/KalaFont/README.md

 # KalaFont

-Converts ttf and otf fonts to .ktf for runtime use.
+**KalaFont** compiles .ttf and .otf fonts into .kfd (kalafontdata) - a runtime-ready bitmap or per-glyph binary of vertices, indices, uvs and other relevant data related to the font that was passed.
+Locks to one base height and strips out all metadata of the original font file.

+**KalaFont** uses FreeType to help with font parsing but the runtime-ready binary or its importer header no longer requires FreeType.
+Use the [importer](https://github.com/KalaKit/KalaHeaders/blob/main/import_kfd.hpp) to import the binary to your target executable.

-This cli was built with the help of a [template cli](https://github.com/kalakit/kalacli).
+This cli was built with the help of the [KalaCLI](https://github.com/kalakit/kalacli) library.

 ---